Psychological Research in Multimedia Learning

 Annotation

 The course will utilize a “flipped classroom” format.
-You will look at narrated videoslides (in Czech or English: both versions will be available) at home one week and prepare for the discussion-based seminar the subsequent week.
+You will look at narrated videoslides (in Czech or English: both versions will be available) at home one week and prepare for the discussion-based seminar the subsequent week, which will be organized in person in Malostranske sq.
+25 (Faculty of Mathematics and Physics).
 Videoslides and seminars will be alternated till the end of the semester.
 I.e., there will be approx. 6-7 seminars till the end of the semester.

 As a demonstration, the first brief videoslides (20 min) introducing the course are already on the moodle along with a short homework (10 min).
-Students should see these slides and complete the homework before the first discussion-based seminar, which will be organized online 09-Oct.
+Students should see these slides and complete the homework before 05-Oct.
 This first seminar will take approx. 60 min.

 In this course, the slides and all literature will be in English; the voice in the videos is in Czech and English (alternatives) and all discussions will be in English this year.